 Apart from this architectural change there have been a number of smaller changes and refactors:

-The version is stable and functional.
+The version is stable and released.
 Due to the nature of the refactor (an integrated plugin system for adding, initialising and destroying of plugin instances) all plugins are somehow affected.
 Some plugins are still buggy when used with the dynamic plugin API.

 Conventional use cases (i.e. cases where you just want to create an instance with some plugins – no dynamic adding or removing – should work just fine) (Below in the plugin API examples, this means 1. should already work, 2. and 3. don't yet always work in all situations and for all plugins)